Internet Accuracy ProjectInternet Accuracy Project

 Though he hadn't a cent to give,

-I'd forget all the hell that he's caused me,
+I'd forget all this hell that he's caused me,

-And love him as long as I lived.
+And love him as long as I live.

 But there's no chance of his ever coming,